anandDev77/tf-mediumArticle/docs/index.md

 ### 1) Catch problems early

-A lot of Terraform repos stop at “apply succeeded.”
+A lot of Terraform repos stop at "apply succeeded."
 This one leans into prechecks and post-deploy verification because Kubernetes problems often show up after infrastructure is technically created.

 ### 2) Istio support without forcing it